Doctor of Dental Medicine

-A capstone experience comprises one or more units of study designed to provide an opportunity to draw together the learning that has taken place during the course, synthesise this with prior learning and experience, and draw conclusions that will form the basis for further investigation, and intellectual and/or professional growth.
+A capstone experience comprises of one or more units of study designed to provide an opportunity to draw together the learning that has taken place during the course, synthesise this with prior learning and experience, and draw conclusions that will form the basis for further investigation, and intellectual and/or professional growth.

 For the Doctor of Dental Medicine, students complete 12 credit points of research study as part of the degree.
-This research component is equal to the research required for the Honours component of the Graduate Medical Program.

 Course outcomes and further study

-Posible careers for graduates of this course include private practice dentistry, public service dentistry and dental education.
+Possible careers for graduates of this course include private practice dentistry, public service dentistry and dental education.

 Graduates from the Doctor of Dental Medicine degree will satisfy the requirements for registration as a dental practitioner in Australia and New Zealand.

 The Doctor of Dental Medicine degree is identified as a Level 9 Masters degree in accordance with the Australian Qualifications Framework (AQF).
 Graduates can apply for general registration with the Dental Board of Australia.

 The Faculty of Dentistry offers a range of professional postgraduate courses in various disciplines including: orthodontics; oral medicine and oral pathology; paedeatric dentistry; periodontics; prosthodontics; special care dentistry; conscious sedation and pain control and oral implants.
 Outstanding graduates may pursue a higher degree by research in the courses of Doctor of Philosophy and Master of Philosophy.
 Please see the postgraduate study information on the faculty webpage.